ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### group Objects Array

+The optional groups Object array can contains a list of related vCons to provide an agregation of vCons in this vCon.
+The idea is that the referenced vCons are all part of a larger conversation defined in this vCon, containing the Group Object array.
 The scope of a conversation is defined by the observer.
 It may be any of the following in this non-exhaustive list: